Menu

 Map of Africa with Ethiopia highlighted.

-| The installation of a field hospital in Ethiopia’s capital, Addis Ababa, was completed in April 2021.
-U.S. AFRICOM also sent laboratory supplies along with the field hospital to combat COVID-19.
+The installation of a field hospital in Ethiopia’s capital, Addis Ababa, was completed in April 2021.
+U.S. AFRICOM also sent laboratory supplies along with the field hospital to combat COVID-19 and ongoing medical care.

 Map of Africa with Senegal highlighted.